Elementary, Dear Data: Reception

 In 1989, the episode was nominated for two Emmy awards.

-In 2016, The Hollywood Reporter rated "Elementary, Dear Data" the 10th best episode of Star Trek: The Next Generation.
-They also ranked it as the 26th best of all Star Trek episodes up to 2016.
+In 2016, The Hollywood Reporter rated "Elementary, Dear Data" the 10th best episode of Star Trek: The Next Generation, and the 26th best of all Star Trek episodes to date.
 James Hunt of Den of Geek gave it a 100% watch rating and remarked it was "fantastic episode".
 In particular he praised concepts explored about computers and artificial intelligence as well as the Data and Geordi character sequences.
-Tor.com rated it 7 out of 10.
+Keith DeCandido, writing for Reactor, rated it 7 out of 10.

 The episode's title "Elementary, Dear Data" was noted as a play on the iconic but false Sherlock Holmes phrase "Elementary, my dear Watson".

 In 2011, this episode was noted by Forbes as one that explores the implications of advanced technology, in this case for exploring an apparently self-aware software program.

-Time magazine rated the holographic Professor Moriarty as the 5th best villain of the Star Trek franchise in 2016.
+In 2016, Time magazine rated the holographic Professor Moriarty as the 5th best villain of the Star Trek franchise.

 In 2020, Looper listed this as one of the best episodes for Data, remarking that it is "The Next Generation having a whole lot of fun"; Geordi and Data tackle a holodeck gone wrong plot, with a Sherlock Holmes theme.